metacodes/swift-vibrant-mac/README.md

 # swift-vibrant

-Generate a color palette from a UIImage.
+Generate a color palette from a NSImage.

 Other color palette generators will only give you a list of the dominant colors in an image.
 Vibrant does much more.